hannah-aught/prototein-problem/README.md

 compare the results of running the SAT solver [pLingeling](http://fmv.jku.at/lingeling/) and the ILP solver [Gurobi](https://www.gurobi.com/) on the same binary sequences.

+## Data

+The real protein sequence inputs used in the paper (and more) can be found in `Dataset.zip`.
+These same sequences encoded in binary form (which is the form the pipeline program takes input in) can be found in `input.zip`.

 ## HPsat Programs
 The `HPsat.py` and `HPsat-3D.py` programs are used produce the `.cnf` files for a given binary sequence file and a goal number of contacts.